Disappearance of Alex Batty: Disappearance

 When Batty was 11 years old, he travelled to Andalusia in Spain with his mother, Melanie Batty, then 37, and grandfather, David Batty, then 58, in September 2017.
 Neither adult had legal custody of the boy.
 On 30 September, the three flew into Malaga Airport, with plans to stay in Marbella.
 Caruana had given permission for the two to take her grandson out of the country.

 The three did not return to the United Kingdom on 8 October as planned; Batty was last seen that day at the Port of Malaga.
 Later that day, Batty's grandmother received a message on Facebook with a video of her grandson with his mother and grandfather.
 In the video, Melanie laid out her reasons for leaving, including that she did not want Batty to attend school.

 Batty reported in 2023 that he, Melanie, and David had lived a "nomadic life" since 2017, moving from house to house frequently and often living with other families.
 He said they joined a "religious community" of roughly ten members and said meditation and discussions on reincarnation were common.
 They grew their own food and used solar panels, which they carried from one home to the next, and the adults found odd jobs to make money.
 He did not attend any official schools.

 The trio spent about two years in Morocco, then travelled through Spain into southwestern France.
 From 2021 to 2023, they lived in and around the Pyrenees mountains.

-Batty attempted to enroll at a school in Quillan in November 2023, but was denied admission because he lacked identity papers.
+Batty attempted to enrol at a school in Quillan in November 2023, but was denied admission because he lacked identity papers.
 School authorities alerted the police about Batty, but the report was not followed up.

 Investigation

-After Batty, his mother, and his grandfather failed to return to the United Kingdom, police initially suspected they may have travelled to Melila, Spain in hopes of travelling to Morocco.
+After Batty, his mother, and his grandfather failed to return to the United Kingdom, police initially suspected they might have travelled to Melila, Spain in hopes of travelling to Morocco.
 Greater Manchester Police began trying to locate Batty, noting they did not believe he was in immediate danger, but that they were concerned for his welfare.